BrkySgmn/StoreManagement/README.md

-# StoreManagement
+# Store Management
- A WinForm Project
+ *A WinForm Project*
+ Entity Framework, Microsoft SQL Server and Visual Studio was used.